 The College of Applied Biology of British Columbia was established in 2003.
 It operates under a legal statute by an Act of the

 The Wildlife Society of North America administers the Certified Wildlife Biologist Program.
 The Wildlife Society, founded in 1937, is an international, non-profit scientific and educational organization serving and representing wildlife professionals in all areas of wildlife conservation and resource management.
 Its goal is to promote excellence in wildlife stewardship through science and education.
 Information on the Certified Wildlife Biologist Program can be found on The Wildlife Society website.
+Members of the UNBC Wildlife and Fisheries Curriculum Committee are currently working with the TWS CWB Certification Board to see whether the BSc Wildlife and Fisheries meets the course requirements for the TWS Certification.

 The American Fisheries Society (AFS) offers a Professional Certification Program, which evaluates the education and experience of fisheries professionals.
 Successful applicants are awarded certification on a two-tiered system.
 Applications are evaluated on an ongoing basis, and applicants do not have to be AFS members.
 Certification may be used as: 1) a basis for evaluation for employment; 2) demonstration of expertise; 3) continuing professional activities; and 4) education and verification of professionalism.
 Information on the Professional Certification Program can be found on the AFS website.